chakradhar-s/portfoliosite/README.md

 ```

 # Notes
-No errors should be in after running the series of scripts
+No errors should be in after running the series of scripts.
+Live internet connection is needed.
+Configure your npm artifactory settings to defaults.